lhellemons/php-value-objects/docs/value-objects.md

 that happens to be boolean true.
 The equality-by-identity operator "===" only yields true if the two operands are literally the same object instance, which makes sense for entities but not for value objects.

-The Value namespace contains the ValueObjectTrait, which will help you use value objects in your project.
+The Value namespace contains the `ValueObjectTrait`, which will help you use value objects in your project.
-The main advantage is that the same combination of constructor parameters will yield the same instance, so that it becomes possible to use strict comparison (===) to compare value objects.
+The main advantage is that the same combination of constructor parameters will yield the same instance, so that it becomes possible to use strict comparison (`===`) to compare value objects.

+For most cases, you will want a value object represented by a single value.
+For those cases, you can use the `SingleValueObject` types.
+Read about them [here](single-value-objects.md)

-You can designate a class as a value object as follows:
+If you want the ability to take in any number of values, you can designate a class as a value object as follows:
 - Add the ValueObjectTrait to the class
 - Make the class constructor private (or protected, if you want to support subclasses).
 - Add one or more public static factory methods to the class.
 The factory methods should validate and normalize